GameBuilder202/Hexagn/README.md

 cargo build --release
 cargo install --path .
 ```
-3. Hexagn would be compiled inside the `target/` directory
+3. You can now use the `hexagn` command anywhere in your shell (might require a shell restart)

 ## Contributing